Anupamaa, 23rd March 2022, Written Update: Anuj meets with an accident

 This episode has been watched on the channel’s OTT platform.

-Also Read: Anupamaa, 22nd March 2022, Written Update: Anupama becomes upset with Anuj
+Also Read: Anupamaa, 23rd March 2022, Written Update: Anuj meets with an accident